Military history of France during World War II: French–German and French–Italian armistices (22 June 1940)

 On 21 June, Italian troops crossed the border in three places.
 Roughly thirty-two Italian divisions faced just four French divisions.
-Fighting continued in the east until General Prḗtelat, commanding the French Second Army group, was forced by the armistice to surrender on June 22.
+Fighting continued in the east until General Prételat, commanding the French Second Army group, was forced by the armistice to surrender on June 22.
 France formally surrendered to the Germans on June 22 in the same railroad car at Compiègne in which Germany had been forced to surrender in 1918.
 This railway car was lost in Allied air raids on the German capital of Berlin later in the war.

 Nazi occupation, Vichy France, and Armistice Army

 Metropolitan France was divided into a German occupation zone in the north and west and an unoccupied zone libre in the south.
 Pétain set up a collaborationist government based in the spa town of Vichy.
 The authoritarian French State, replacing the abolished French Third Republic, came to be known as Vichy France.

 Formation of Free France and the French Resistance

 Charles de Gaulle, who had been made an Undersecretary of National Defense by Paul Reynaud, was in London at the time of the surrender: having made his Appeal of 18 June as an answer to Pétain's appeal of 17 June, he refused to recognize the Vichy government as legitimate – the position of President of France was vacant – and began organizing the Free French Forces.
 A number of French colonies like French Equatorial Africa joined de Gaulle's fight.
 Others, like French Indochina, were attacked by the Japanese or remained loyal to the Vichy government.
 Italy occupied a small area of France, essentially the Alpes-Maritimes and Corsica.